owensgl/intro-genomics/labs/lab_1.md

-Find the line number in your history for the command that listed all the .sh files in `/usr/bin`.
+Find the line number in your history for the command that listed all the .sh files in `/usr/sbin` starting with c.
 Rerun that command.